-The articles of the Company provide that any amendment to the articles of the Company to change the place in which the "Head Office" (as defined in the articles) is located to a place other than the City of Edmonton in the Province of Alberta or to change in any way the definition of "Head Office" and the related definitions set out in the articles, or any merger, amalgamation, arrangement, reorganization, liquidation or sale of all or substantially all of the property of the Company or similar transaction pursuant to which the resulting corporation or other successor to the Company or its business is not required to: (i) have its Head Office located in the City of Edmonton; (ii) have a definition of "Head Office" as set out in the articles; or (iii) have a Special Limited Voting Share in the capital of the resulting corporation or other successor to the Company having the same rights and restrictions as those relating to the Special Limited Voting Shares issued to the holder of the Special Limited Voting Share, must be approved by the holder of the Special Limited Voting Share, voting separately as a class, in addition to approval of the holders of the Common Shares.
-In addition, the jurisdiction of incorporation of the Company may not be changed, by continuance or otherwise; no amendment to the articles to increase the maximum number of authorized Special Limited Voting Shares may be made; the rights, privileges, restrictions and conditions of the Special Limited Voting Share may not be amended; no exchange or creation of a right of exchange or right to acquire Special Limited Voting Shares may be effected; and no transaction, including any amendment to the articles, to effect an exchange, reclassification or cancellation of the Special Limited Voting Share may be undertaken, without approval by the holder of the Special Limited Voting Share, voting separately as a class.
+The articles of the Company provide that any amendment to the articles of the Company to change the place in which the "Head Office" (as defined in the articles) is located to a place other than the City of Edmonton in the Province of Alberta or to change in any way the definition of "Head Office" and the related definitions set out in the articles, or any merger, amalgamation, arrangement, reorganization, liquidation or sale of all or substantially all of the property of the Company or similar transaction pursuant to which the resulting corporation or other successor to the Company or its business is not required to: (i) have its Head Office located in the City of Edmonton; (ii) have a definition of "Head Office" as set out in the articles; or (iii) have a Special Limited Voting Share in the capital of the resulting corporation or other successor to the Company having the same rights and restrictions as those relating to the Special Limited Voting Shares issued to the holder of the Special Limited Voting Share, must be approved by the holder of the Special Limited Voting Share.
+In addition to approval of the holders of the Common Shares.
+In addition, the jurisdiction of incorporation of the Company may not be changed, by continuance or otherwise; no amendment to the articles to increase the maximum number of authorized Special Limited

+Voting Shares may be made; the rights, privileges, restrictions and conditions of the Special Limited Voting Share may not be amended; no exchange or creation of a right of exchange or right to acquire Special Limited Voting Shares may be effected; and no transaction, including any amendment to the articles, to effect an exchange, reclassification or cancellation of the Special Limited Voting Share may be undertaken, without approval by the holder of the Special Limited Voting Share, voting separately as a class.

-The articles of the Company define "Head Office" to mean the office or offices at which: (i) the majority of the Company's senior "Executive Officers", which consist of the persons carrying out as a substantial part of their duties any of the functions of the chief executive officer, chief operating officer, chief financial officer, president, any executive vice-president, senior vice-president or general counsel of the Company, which majority shall include the chief executive officer, are located and from which they carry out their functions; and (ii) the majority of the "Executive Officers" are located and from which they carry out the majority of their functions (such majority including the Chief Executive Officer and the senior Executive Officers referred to in clause (i) above).
-The term "Executive Officers" is defined in the articles to include the senior Executive Officers referred to above; and (to the extent different from such senior Executive Officers) the persons, whether employed by the Company or any of its subsidiary entities, carrying out as a substantial part of their duties any of the functions of the chief executive officer, chief operating officer, chief financial officer, president, any executive vice-president or senior vice-president or general counsel, with respect to a substantial portion of the businesses carried on by the Company and its subsidiary entities, taken as a whole.
+The articles of the Company define "Head Office" to mean the office or offices at which: (i) the majority of the Company's senior "Executive Officers", which consist of the persons carrying out as a substantial part of their duties any of the functions of the chief executive officer, chief operating officer, chief financial officer, president, any executive vice-president, senior vice-president or general counsel of the Company, which majority shall include the chief executive officer, are located and from which they carry out the majority of their functions; and (ii) the majority of the "Executive Officers" are located and from which they carry out the majority of their functions (such majority including the Chief Executive Officer and the senior Executive Officers referred to in clause (i) above).
+The term "Executive Officers" is defined in the articles to include the senior Executive Officers referred to above; and (to the extent different from such senior Executive Officer, chief financial officer, chief financial officer, chief financial officer, chief financial officer, president, any executive vice-president or senior vice-president or general counsel, with respect to a substantial portion of the businesses carried on by the Company and its subsidiary entities, taken as a whole.
 The articles further require that the registered office of the Company be located in the City of Edmonton.